rubycentral/cfp-app/README.md

 The 'Notifications' dropdown will display a count of any in app notifications you haven't read.
 Clicking the dropdown will show you a list of these notifications such as 'Marty Haught has commented on <talk title>'.
 You have a 'Mark all as read' and 'View all notifications' options as well.

 We briefly touched on the user dropdown on the far right.
 This is visible to all users.
 From there they can sign out or visit their profile.
-Their profile is how they edit their name, email or bio, allow them to connect to various services such as Github or Twitter.
+Their profile is how they edit their name, email or bio, allow them to connect to various services such as GitHub or Twitter.
 If you are an admin, you will also have a Users link.
 This is where you manage all User records.

 ### Submitting a Proposal